AlexStormwood/ServerToCloudRun/README.md

 7. Create & download a key for that service account.
 Make sure it's a JSON file!

+8. Enable billing in your Google Cloud project.
+Yes, this may require an actual credit card.
+I think you may get some free credits for 12 months, but it's been years since I was a new GCP user so I'm not actually sure.

+9. Go to the Container Registry area and enable the Container Registry API.
+This allows our workflow & other code to call the system.

-8. Set up some repository secret variables based on the key. https://github.com/{YourGithubUsernameHere}/{YourRepoNameHere}/settings/secrets/actions
+9. Set up some repository secret variables based on the key. https://github.com/{YourGithubUsernameHere}/{YourRepoNameHere}/settings/secrets/actions

 Your repo needs these keys: